 And, it’s vital for companies to speed up the progress as well.
 To cultivate and be a part of creating an inclusive environment for everyone, we have to start somewhere.
-This is not at all a full-on comprehensive how-to, but rather a starting point to create a more inclusive environment at work for trans employees.
+This is not at all a full-on comprehensive how-to, but rather a starting point to create more trans-inclusivity in the workplace.

 Not taking minorities’ well-being seriously is not only a bad idea in and of itself – it sets the tone for the company you aspire to have.
 In order to truly protect trans employees and their rights, implementing anti-discrimination policies at work is a great foundation to start with.
 This can be done with policy that reflects an inclusive culture, climate and values, and most importantly ensures a safety net for your trans employees.
 However, setting up policies is the bare minimum of effort.
 Train your employees and vocalise your policies enough for them to become more than just policie; let them colour the environment you aim to create.
 For example; arrange regular D&I initiatives as a part of employees’ professional development.